file-format/Docs/en/executable/exe.md

   },
   "draft" : "false",
   "toc" : true,
-  "description":"Learn about .exe file format and APIs that can create and open EXE files.", "title" : "EXE - Microsoft Windows Executable File", "linktitle" : "EXE",
+  "description":"A .exe file is a Microsoft Executable file that is run on Windows OS.
+Know more about EXE file format.", "title" : "What is an Executable EXE file?", "linktitle" : "EXE",
   "menu" : {
     "docs" : {